diversity-scripts/div_bridge/README.md

 - **Submit** a **Pull Request**.

 Our team will review all submissions and merge those that provide significant value to the community.

+## 🎗️ Credits
+This project incorporates modified functions from [ox_lib](https://github.com/CommunityOx/ox_lib) by the Overextended Team.